danfe-tech/simple-libs/README.md

 # simple-libs
-A collection of daily useful utility functions
+A collection of daily useful utility classes for different purpose.